CalebMohamed/calebnm-portfolio/content/write-ups/showdown.md

 ---

-SealLion moves around the screen with WASD and incredibly slippery movement, having a high time to decelerate probably because he's underwater.
+SealLion moves around the screen with WASD and incredibly slippery movement, having difficulty decelerating probably because he's underwater.
+(I just wanted an excuse to make a more complicated movement system and use acceleration)

 ![seal (left) faces off against business man (right) under the ocean](/images/games/showdown/start.jpg)

-ManBusiness takes the initiative to fire red homing energy balls at SealLion in vollies of 3.
+ManBusiness takes the initiative to fire homing energy balls at SealLion in vollies of 3.
 SealLion, however, uses the power of local businesses when pressing SPACE to form a reflective shield around himself.
 If timed well the